uw-cmg/MAST-ML/docs/source/2_mastml_tutorial_introduction.rst

 The data contained in the example_data.csv file consist of a previously selected matrix of X features created from combinations of elemental properties, for example the average atomic radius of the elements in the material.
-The y data values used for fitting are listed in the "Reduced barrier (eV)" column, and are DFT-calculated migration barriers of dilute solute diffusion, referenced to the host system.
+The y data values used for fitting are listed in the "Scaled activation energy (eV)" column, and are DFT-calculated migration barriers of dilute solute diffusion, referenced to the host system.
 For example, the value of Ag solute diffusing through a Ag host is set to zero.
 The "Host element" and "Solute element" columns denote which species comprise the corresponding reduced migration barrier.